asyncvlsi/tracelib/README.md

 * `act_trace_t *act_trace_open (act_extern_trace_func_t *, const char *name, int mode)`
   * This opens a trace file with the specified name for reading.
 It takes the trace file API as an argument.
   * The mode argument can be zero or one; zero means that the trace file created uses the API where the time is specified as a floating-point number.
-If mode is one, the time is specified as an unsigned integer, where the time in SI units is obtained by multiplying the integer by `ts`.
-Note that a trace file API can support both interfaces, but a specific trace file can only use one of the two options.
+If mode is one, the time is specified as an unsigned integer, where the time in SI units.

+* `void act_trace_header (act_trace_t *, float *stop_time, float *dt)`
+  * Read the trace file header and return the stop time as well as the timestep resolution.
+If the header doesn't contain a parameter, `-1` is returned.

 * `void *act_trace_lookup (act_trace_t *, const char *name)`
    * This returns a signal handle that to be used to access the signal value.
 It returns `NULL` on failure (e.g. name does not exist in the trace file).